Skip to main content

 02How do you calculate GMROI?

-The formula is GMROI = gross margin dollars Γ· average inventory at cost.
-Gross margin dollars is your revenue minus your cost of goods sold (COGS).
-Average inventory is the typical value of stock you hold, valued at cost rather than retail.
-For example, $200,000 of gross margin on $100,000 of average inventory is a GMROI of 2.0 β€” you earn $2.00 of gross profit per $1 of inventory.
-This calculator does the math and benchmarks the result for you.
+GMROI = gross margin ÷ average inventory at cost.
+Gross margin = revenue − COGS; average inventory is at cost, not retail.
+Example: 200,000 in gross margin on 100,000 of average inventory = GMROI of 2.0 — 2 of gross profit per 1 of stock cost.
+This calculator computes it and benchmarks the result.

 03What is a good GMROI?